Institute-of-Applied-Dynamics/PyConnectCG3/README.md

 Repository with the code to communicate with and calibrate the CyberGlove III using Python.

 The here published code can be used to establish a connection to the CyberGlove III (Cyberglove Systems LLC, San Jose California, [Homepage](http://www.cyberglovesystems.com "Cyberglove Systems LLC Homepage")).
 Furthermore, fundamental functions are provided to implement different calibration procedures.
 The code was developed as part of two Bachelor theses at the Institute of Applied Dynamics at the Friedrich-Alexander-Universität Erlangen-Nürnberg in Germany [^1][^2].
+It was mainly used in [^3], with which it was published.

 ## Prerequisites